psi4/psi4/src/bin/optking/readme.txt

 Internal Coordinate Classes
 ****

-The "simple.h" header declares SIMPLE, a simple internal coordinate base class containing INTCO_TYPE s_type  - the type of simple coordinate (stre, bend, etc.) int s_natom   - the # of atoms in definition int *s_atom   - indices of atoms in definition (numbering within the fragment)
+The "simple_base.h" header declares SIMPLE_COORDINATE, a simple internal coordinate base class containing INTCO_TYPE s_type  - the type of simple coordinate (stre, bend, etc.) int s_natom   - the # of atoms in definition int *s_atom   - indices of atoms in definition (numbering within the fragment)